ybbus/jsonrpc/README.md

     }

     if response.Error != nil {
+        // rpc error handling goes here
         // check response.Error.Code, response.Error.Message and optional response.Error.Data
     }
 }
 ```

-After making sure that no errors occoured you can now examine the RPCResponse object.
+After making sure that no errors occurred you can now examine the RPCResponse object.
 When executing a json-rpc request, most of the time you will be interested in the "result"-property of the returned json-rpc response object.
 (see: http://www.jsonrpc.org/specification#response_object)
 The library provides some helper functions to retrieve the result in the data format you are interested in.